mittorn/kb-js/README.md

 ## Roadmap
 There are a lot of cool integrations that would be interesting to add, but for the moment the following items are high on the agenda and will be implemented "as time permits" in this order:

-1. Generic webhook functionality (allows other tools to post to a room via webhook)
+1. [DONE] Generic webhook functionality (allows other tools to post to a room via webhook)
 2. Support for providing statistics on room discussion, similar to what [pigs](http://pisg.sourceforge.net/) does for IRC chats
 3. Support for end-to-end encrypted rooms
 4. Simple reminder / alarm clock functionality